-If you have some down time, why not catch up on all the books that you’ve always wanted to read?
-I’m a fan of the Harry Potter and Lord of the Rings series (I could reread those nonstop).
+If you have some downtime, why not catch up on all the books that you’ve always wanted to read?
+I’m a fan of the Harry Potter and Lord of the Rings series (I could reread those nonstops).
 Not a fan of fiction?
 Try out Guns, Germs, and Steel, or War and Peace (I know, it’s not strictly non-fiction, but it’s a great read nonetheless.).
 Still not satisfied?
 Try to learn a new language.
 You can create some flashcards to improve your language skills a bit faster.
 Regardless of the genre that you decide to tackle, you can read to your heart’s desire and keep the pages turning!

 Don’t want to read?
 Why not write?
 Do some creative writing if you’d like, or compose an opinion piece for the newspaper.
 Don’t know where to get started?
 Try scribbling down a few haikus.
 Then try out a few short stories.
 Next, a full novel… and so forth.

 Time to get creative!
-If you love to craft, it’s time to pull out the papers, the scissors, some tape, glue, cotton balls, styrofoam balls, pipe cleaners, a hot glue gun, glitter, paint, brushes, yarn, some buttons, thread, needles, fabric, a hammer, nails, wood, a ruler, pliers, wire, crayons, colored pencils, ink, a calligraphy pen, stamps, straws, cardboard, googly eyes, sticks, marbles, pine cones, spools, and popsicle sticks.
+If you love to craft, it’s time to pull out the papers, the scissors, some tape, glue, cotton balls, styrofoam balls, pipe cleaners, a hot glue gun, glitter, paint, brushes, yarn, some buttons, thread, needles, fabric, a hammer, nails, wood, a ruler, pliers, wire, crayons, coloured pencils, ink, a calligraphy pen, stamps, straws, cardboard, googly eyes, sticks, marbles, pine cones, spools, and popsicle sticks.
 Did you forget anything?
 Craft to your heart’s desire, and make a few presents for the next birthday or upcoming holiday!

 There’s no better time to knit!
-Grab your best scanes, a few knitting needles (or a crocheting needle… to each his or her own), and create clothes and blankets.
+Grab your best scenes, a few knitting needles (or a crocheting needle… to each his or her own), and create clothes and blankets.
 Make mittens for your youngest grandchild.
 Knit a blanket for your newlywed niece.
 Knit a sweater for your son.
 Knit potholders for your daughter.
 Knitting is a fantastic, productive way to spend a morning.

 Paint and Draw

 Tap into your inner Van Gogh, and bust out a new canvas, some fresh paint, and whatever brushes you can find.
 Or, if you prefer, you can keep it simple with a few pencils and a pad of paper.
 Set up a still life if you’d like, or capture a scene from nature.
 Not your cup of tea?
 Go abstract.
 Check out a book about Joan Miró.
 Prefer surrealism?
-Try out Salvador Dali.
+Try out, Salvador Dali.

 Well, those are all of the suggestions that we have this week!
 Check back soon for further in-home activities; we’ll be posting them soon right here on the Nova Home Health Care blog.
 We’re proud to provide useful information and in-home care for folks throughout Fairfax, Alexandria, and Arlington.